tbellembois/gochimitheque/README.md

 ![screenshot](screenshot.png)

+# Download

+Chimithèque releases can be downloaded here: <https://github.com/tbellembois/gochimitheque/releases>.

+Download the `gochimitheque` binary (in the assets section), not the source code archive.

+The permanent link to the latest release is <https://github.com/tbellembois/gochimitheque/releases/latest/download/gochimitheque>

 # Quick start (to have a quick view of the application)

 You need a Linux AMD64 machine with `Glibc2.28` minimum.
 No dependencies are required.

-1. download the latest release from <https://github.com/tbellembois/gochimitheque/releases>
+1. download the latest `gochimitheque` binary here <https://github.com/tbellembois/gochimitheque/releases/latest/download/gochimitheque>
 2. uncompress is in a directory
 3. run `./gochimitheque --disableautoupgrade`
 4. open your web browser at `http://localhost:8081/login`